 A recent paper published in the Lancet looked at how effective antidepressants are, and this has been reported on in the media.
 Since media outlets don't necessarily have strong research literacy, let's take a look at what the paper itself has to say.
 My earlier post on research literacy explains some of the terms I'll be using… Continue reading Do antidepressants work?
 What a new meta-analysis says.

-We are regularly bombarded with news of the latest scientific research findings, and sometimes it seems like you can find a study to tell you just about anything.
-My concern with news reporting of research is that many people (including members of the media) have relatively limited research literacy.
-Research literacy refers to the ability… Continue reading Why research literacy matters in mental health
+We're regularly bombarded with news of the latest scientific research findings, and sometimes it seems like you can find a study to tell you just about anything.
+My concern with news reporting of research findings is that many people (including members of the media) have relatively limited research literacy.
+Research literacy refers to the ability… Continue reading Why Research Literacy Matters in Mental Health